NCAA gives Baylor four-year probation but skirts sexual misconduct issues

 NCAA investigators acknowledged that Baylor athletics officials failed to report sexual misconduct and interpersonal violence but said it did not constitute NCAA violations because the conduct was campuswide and not exclusive to the athletics program.
-The investigating panel did find that Baylor athletics violated NCAA rules by using a female group to recruit players, and allowing football player Tevin Elliott to continue playing after he had cheated in a class.
+The investigating panel did find that Baylor athletics violated NCAA rules by using a female hostess group to recruit players, and allowing former football player Tevin Elliott to continue playing after he was caught twice cheating in class.

-Former football Coach Art Briles, who lost his job in 2016 as a result of the Baylor sexual assault scandal, was not cited by the NCAA because the school's failures in handling sexual violence — described by former Baylor President Ken Starr as "colossal operational failure — were not limited to athletics.
+Former football coach Art Briles, who lost his job in 2016 as a result of the Baylor sexual assault scandal, was not cited by the NCAA because the school's failures in handling sexual violence — described by former Baylor President Ken Starr as a "colossal operational failure" — were not limited to athletics.

+In its report, the NCAA said the committee could not conclude Baylor or Briles violated NCAA rules by failing to report allegations of sexual and interpersonal violence committed on campus.

+"Baylor admitted to moral and ethical failings in its handling of sexual and interpersonal violence on campus but argued those failings, however egregious, did not constitute violations of NCAA rules," the decision states.
+"Ultimately, and with tremendous reluctance, this panel agrees. … To arrive at a different outcome would require the [committee] to ignore the rules the Association's membership has adopted — rules under which the [committee] is required to adjudicate.
+Such an outcome would be antithetical to the integrity of the infractions process."

 Briles' attorney, Scott Tompsett, issued a statement Wednesday saying Briles "has been completely exonerated and cleared of all NCAA violations."